What type of addiction is gambling?

 Phases of Gambling addiction

-- The winning phase – when an individual enjoys the “high” of winning, regardless of if it’s real or perceived
+- Winning phase – when a person enjoys the “high” of winning,

-- The losing phase – when the winning stops and losing any gains happens
+- Losing phase – when the winning stops and gains are lost,

 - Desperation – when the reality of the financial repercussions sets in

 - Hopelessness – when desperation gives way to abject despair.

 Most people who gamble occasionally do it for entertainment.
 They know that they are likely to lose and if they win it is luck.
 They understand that gambling is a game of chance.

 Problem gamblers believe that they can forecast the outcome of a game.
 They think they can govern chance: if something has not happened for a long time it will eventually happen.
 They believe that a big win will solve all their problems and that they deserve to win.
 In 2015 the Gambling Commission found that more than 2 million people in the UK are addicted to gambling or at risk of developing a problem.
 Gambling, especially online gambling, is one of the fastest-growing addictions in the world today.

 Problem gamblers spend more than they can afford to lose.
 It is no longer entertainment and it replaces all other interests in life.
 Betting has become a compulsion and the gambler is preoccupied with their next bet, thinking of ways to get money with which to gamble.
 There are family problems due to arguments, lies and the gambler’s denial.
 It’s common to become depressed and experience feelings of shame and guilt.
 The gambler feels isolated and hopeless.